 Marrapatta Memorial Outdoor Education Centre

-The School operates a dedicated Outdoor Education Centre from a second campus in the Mary Valley at Imbil, approximately 2 hours drive north of Brisbane.
+The School operates a dedicated Outdoor Education Centre from a second campus in the Mary Valley at Imbil, approximately two hours drive north of Brisbane.
 The Outdoor Education Programme encourages girls to set personal goals, to meet personal challenges and to gain a greater appreciation for the environment.

 Rangakarra Recreational and Environmental Education Centre at Fig Tree Pocket

 Rangakarra is the home ground for sports such as hockey, cricket and touch and is used for other sport training sessions and environmental initiatives such as the Grammar Goes Green rehabilitation project.
 Download a map of the campus or directions to Fig Tree Pocket.
 Below is a virtual tour of the grounds and a short video depicting the setting of the campus.